-The place we were staying at was lovely, a large house with lots of land.
+The place we were staying in was lovely; a large house with lots of land.
 In fact, a short walk or drive down to the far end of their land, you will find a private jetty and boat house, where our celebrations were to take place.
-Apparently it was a farm, but it wasn’t like any farm I’ve ever seen!
+Apparently, it was a farm, but it wasn’t like any farm I’ve ever seen!

-New Years Eve was simply glorious.
+New Year’s Eve was simply glorious.
 The sun was shining and we made plenty of new friends.
 Mike was even able to bond with other male’s (which I’m sure he was desperate for after months of just little old me).
 The guys spent most of the day fishing, whilst the girls drank wine, chatted and played with the dogs – all with a stunning view of the river.

 The following few days passed by in a similar fashion, albeit with the addition of water sports, a trip to the beach, and a few severe hangovers.
-All in all it was excellent and the location was beautiful – we definitely created some fond memories in Mitchell’s Island.
+All in all, it was excellent and the location was beautiful – we definitely created some fond memories in Mitchells Island.